-Join Scott Simpson for an in-depth discussion in this video Write commands in a shell at the prompt, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Write commands in a shell at the prompt, part of Learning Linux Command Line.

 - [Voiceover] Now that we know the general structure…of a command,…let's see how to issue those commands to the system.…I'll open up a Terminal here on my machine.…I'll go to Applications, choose Utilities,…and then choose Terminal.…In the graphical environment,…we use a Terminal application to work at the command line.…The Terminal application runs a shell program,…as I mentioned before,…which is a text-based interface…where you can interact with the system.…On your system you can usually find the Terminal application…in a Utilities folder,…or if your system doesn't start up…with the graphical interface,…you'll find yourself at the shell after logging in.…